ethan-gr/GenomicLocalizationOfMendelianDeseases/README.md

 [4] Li, C., Zhao, H., Liang, B., Wang, T., & Li, G. (2007).
 An alternative protocol for isolating the flanking sequences of a mutation.
 Euphytica, 154, 139-144. https://doi.org/10.1007/s10681-006-9279-0.

 [5] Rhie, A., Nurk, S., Cechova, M. et al. The complete sequence of a human Y chromosome.
 Nature 621, 344–354 (2023). https://doi.org/10.1038/s41586-023-06457-y

+[6] Uniprot.
+What are UniProtKB's criteria for defining a CDS as a protein?. https://www.uniprot.org/help/cds_protein_definition